 The Small Business Innovation Research and the Small Business Technology Transfer programs are both considered small business set-asides and contain sunset provisions.
 Funds are restricted or set aside exclusively for use by small businesses in both of these initiatives.
-The Small Business Administration establishes size standards on an industry-by-industry basis using the North American Industry Classification or NAICS codes.
+The Small Business Administration establishes size standards on an industry-by-industry basis using the North American Industry Classification System, or NAICS, codes.

-The sunset provision is important and provides that the law that brought these programs into effect will cease after a specific date unless further legislative action is taken to extend the law.
+The sunset provision is important and provides that the law that brought these programs into effect will cease after a specific date, unless further legislative action is taken to extend the law.
 For this reason, since the SBIR program first began in 1982, it has periodically been reauthorized.

-In 1982, through the Small Business Innovation Development Act, the Small Business Innovation Research (SBIR) program was created and implemented across multiple agencies.
-It has continued as the nation’s largest innovation program.
-SBIR offers competitive awards to stimulate technological innovation among small private-sector businesses while providing government agencies with new solutions that meet their diverse needs.
+In 1982, through the Small Business Innovation Development Act, the Small Business Innovation Research (SBIR) program was created and implemented across multiple Agencies.
+It has continued as the Nation’s largest innovation program.
+SBIR offers competitive awards to stimulate technological innovation among small private-sector businesses while providing government Agencies with new solutions that meet their diverse needs.

-Some important dates to consider:
+Some other important dates to consider:

 - The SBIR program was reauthorized in 1992 with the passage of the Small Business Research and Development Enhancement Act of 1992.
-At that time, concern continued about the US economy’s capacity to commercialize inventions.
+At that time, concern continued about the U.S. economy’s capacity to commercialize inventions.
 As a result, legislative language was added which highlighted commercial potential as a criterion for awarding SBIR grants.

 - Due to a series of Continuing Resolutions the SBIR program was not reauthorized again until December 2011 when it was reauthorized by the 2012 Defense Authorization Act.

-The Small Business Technology Transfer or STTR program began later and was initialized in 1992 by the Small Business Technology Transfer Act of 1992.
-It too contains a sunset provision and has been reauthorized by the Small Business Reauthorization Act of 1992; the Small Business Reauthorization Act of 1997, the Small Business Technology Transfer Program Reauthorization Act of 2001 and the SBIR/STTR Reauthorization Act of 2011.
+The Small Business Technology Transfer, or STTR, program began later and was initialized in 1992 by the Small Business Technology Transfer Act of 1992.
+It too contains a sunset provision and has been reauthorized by the Small Business Reauthorization Act of 1992, the Small Business Reauthorization Act of 1997, the Small Business Technology Transfer Program Reauthorization Act of 2001 and the SBIR/STTR Reauthorization Act of 2011.

 Though dynamically different, both programs share a common goal - to foster innovation among domestic small businesses engaged in Federal research and development activities.
 As such, both programs harness the entrepreneurial spirit for which the United Sates is recognized and will continue to evolve over time.